programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 We are using the R computer language for the examples, but the techniques can be used with other languages such as Python.

 To do this lesson you will need a computer where you have permission to install software such as R and RStudio, if you are not running that already.
-In addition to programming in R, we will be installing some components of a database system called MySQL and it works on Windows, Mac and Linux.
+In addition to programming in R, we will be installing some components of a database system called MySQL which works on Windows, Mac and Linux.

-Some knowledge of the R language, installing software as well as organizing data into fields is helpful for this lesson which is of medium difficulty.
+Some knowledge of installing software as well as organizing data into fields is helpful for this lesson which is of medium difficulty.

 # Table of Contents